- What is a Bar Chart?

 A bar graph in statistics is usually a graph with vertical bars.
 However, Excel calls a bar graph with vertical bars a column graph.
-If you want to make a column chart (vertical bars), watch this other video on my Youtube channel, How to make a column chart in Excel 2013.
+If you want to make a column chart (vertical bars), watch this other video on my Youtube channel, How to make a column chart in Excel 2013 (also works for 2016).

 Step 1: Click the “Insert” tab on the ribbon.